+Can you say it?
 I am emotionally attached to the negativity in my past.
-That attachment to interferes with my present day life as an adult.
+That attachment interferes with my present-day life as an adult.

-I remember, it was 25 years ago when I first entered therapy.
+I remember entering therapy for the first time 30 years ago.
 I interviewed several therapists and agreed to work with them upon satisfaction of one condition – that we do NOT talk about my past.

 Can you imagine?